 For expats aged 55-60 reading this: you should urgently check your record and decide which gaps to fill.
 The 6-year window is real, and time is running out for older gaps.

 For expats aged 60+ reading this: you can still pay voluntary contributions, but your window for backpaying older gaps may be limited.
-Prioritize filling years that are within range.
+Prioritise filling years that are within the 6-year range and moving forward.

 Your State Pension planning should be based on realistic assumptions about when (and if) you will return to the UK.